elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-were-the-goals-of-the-salon-dautomne-and-who-were-its-key-organizers.md

 subject: Art History and Literature
 file_name: what-were-the-goals-of-the-salon-dautomne-and-who-were-its-key-organizers.md
 url: /learn/art-history-and-literature/questions/what-were-the-goals-of-the-salon-dautomne-and-who-were-its-key-organizers
-score: 9.0
+score: -1.0
 related_article1:
-    id: 165948
+    id: 165941
     title: >-
-        How did the Salon des Independantes contribute to the promotion of diverse art styles?
+        What were the main reasons for the emergence of alternative art exhibitions in Paris?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-the-salon-des-independantes-contribute-to-the-promotion-of-diverse-art-styles
+    url: /learn/art-history-and-literature/questions/what-were-the-main-reasons-for-the-emergence-of-alternative-art-exhibitions-in-paris
 related_article2:
-    id: 165950
+    id: 165961
     title: >-
-        How did the Salon d’Automne support the development of Cubism?
+        How did the transition from traditional to modern art occur, and what were the key changes in styles and techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-the-salon-dautomne-support-the-development-of-cubism
+    url: /learn/art-history-and-literature/questions/how-did-the-transition-from-traditional-to-modern-art-occur-and-what-were-the-key-changes-in-styles-and-techniques
 related_article3:
-    id: 165942
+    id: 165941
     title: >-
-        How did alternative exhibitions impact the development of new art styles?
+        What were the main reasons for the emergence of alternative art exhibitions in Paris?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-alternative-exhibitions-impact-the-development-of-new-art-styles
+    url: /learn/art-history-and-literature/questions/what-were-the-main-reasons-for-the-emergence-of-alternative-art-exhibitions-in-paris
 related_article4:
-    id: 165945
+    id: 165946
     title: >-
-        Who were some of the key artists involved in the First Impressionist Exhibition, and what were their contributions?
+        How did the First Impressionist Exhibition influence the development of Impressionist techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/who-were-some-of-the-key-artists-involved-in-the-first-impressionist-exhibition-and-what-were-their-contributions
+    url: /learn/art-history-and-literature/questions/how-did-the-first-impressionist-exhibition-influence-the-development-of-impressionist-techniques
 related_article5:
-    id: 165952
+    id: 165946
     title: >-
-        How did Claude Monet influence the Impressionist movement?
+        How did the First Impressionist Exhibition influence the development of Impressionist techniques?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-did-claude-monet-influence-the-impressionist-movement
+    url: /learn/art-history-and-literature/questions/how-did-the-first-impressionist-exhibition-influence-the-development-of-impressionist-techniques
 ---

 &nbsp;